tahoma2d/tahoma2d_docs/source/editing_curves_and_numerical_columns.rst

 ``tab`` , ``table``          Refer to the table.
 ===========================  =============================

-.. note:: In expressions, timeline layers will always be referred to as " columns".
+.. note:: In expressions, timeline layers will always be referred to as *columns*.

 =====================================  ======================================================
 **Transformations**